Frequently Asked Questions

 What are the tournament schedules?

 While tournament schedules vary from season to season, the Carolina Region clubs typically host tournaments from January through March.
-Keep a close watch on our events calendar for this year’s tournament schedule.
+We will post all tournament schedules in our program guides during the tryout registration period.
+Keep a close watch on our events calendar and Tryout Details page for this year’s tournament schedule.

 In addition, you can find more information on the Mid-Atlantic Power League tournaments by visiting their website, www.maplvb.com.

-The Monument City Classic is held in Richmond, VA over Martin Luther King Weekend, and The Big South Qualifier is held in Atlanta, GA over Easter weekend.
-Other popular tournaments include the Shamrock Festival, held in Roanoke, VA around St. Patrick's Day, the Revolutionary Rumble, held in Williamsburg, VA, and the Hi-Neighbor, held in Asheville, NC.
+The City of Oaks Challenge is held in Raleigh, NC over Martin Luther King Weekend, and The Big South Qualifier is held in Atlanta, GA.
+Other popular tournaments include the Northeast Qualifier, held in Pittsburgh, PA in April and the Revolutionary Rumble, held in Williamsburg, VA.

 Where are the Regional Tournaments?